iambrennanwalsh/ToDone/readme.md

 --------

-ToDo! has three sets of assets..
+ToDone! has three sets of assets..

 **1. SCSS**
 **2. JavaScript**